activesensingcollectives/calibrate-mic/README.md

 ================================================================
 This module is useful when you have a sensitive mic (e.g. the SANKEN), and the calibration (e.g. GRAS) microphone isn't sensitive enough to pick up your signal.

+*Warning* : While I suspect the SPL measurement written here works for any playback signal - for now it has only been tested with sweeps!

 ## The substitution method
 Here we'll first use the 'substitution' method:
 The idea is to record the playback first with the calibration mic (in a way that there's enough SNR), and then record the same playback (at the same distance, location etc.) with the sensitive microphone.
 The calibration mic gives you the sound-level spectrum in Pascals (because we have the 1 Pa calibration for reference).